lrgr/munk/README.md

 *   `-df`, `--difusion_file` : Path to where regularized Laplacian should be saved
 *   `-l`, `--lam` : Value of lambda in with respect to the regularized Laplacian

+Outputs:
+The regularized Laplacian is saved to a Python dictionary with the following keys and values:
+* `D` :  A NumPy array containing the values of the regularized Laplacian
+* `nodes`: List of nodes/gene names corresponding to the rows and columns of the regularized Laplacian The RKHS embedding is saved to a Python dictionary with the following keys and values:
+* `X` :  A NumPy array containing the values of the RKHS embedding
+* `nodes`: List of nodes/gene names corresponding to the rows and columns of the RKHS embedding

 **Compute HANDL embedding of target PPI network with:** `handl_embed.py`

-This script computes and saves HANDL homology scoes between a source and target PPI network and the HANDL embedding of the target PPI network, given the RKHS embedding of a source PPI network, the regularized Laplacian (graph kernel) of the target Network, and the list of orthologs (homologs) between the networks.
+This script computes and saves HANDL homology scores between a source and target PPI network and the HANDL embedding of the target PPI network, given the RKHS embedding of a source PPI network, the regularized Laplacian (graph kernel) of the target Network, and the list of orthologs (homologs) between the networks.

 Note: other values such as the indices corresponding to Landmarks and the Landmarks used are also saved.
 Also, this script assumes that the given RKHS embeddings and regularized Laplacian is saved in the format outputted by `factorized_laplacian.py`.